baranersoy/Bicycles-and-Components-Sales-Analysis/README.md

 ## Analysis & Visualization
-After the creation of the DAX measures, the dashboard was compeleted.
+After the creation of the measures, the dashboard was compeleted.
 First page of the dashboard provides an overview of the company's sales.
 On the second page, you will find a detailed breakdown of sales with customer-specific insights, while the third page delves into product-spesific sales details.
 <br>
 <br>